Construction and Demolition waste

-Collection of C&D waste must be kept separate from traditional garbage collection (municipal solid waste, or MSW).
+In Minnesota, C&D waste must be kept separate from traditional garbage collection (municipal solid waste, or MSW).
 Often, C&D waste is landfilled in special demolition landfills, which operate under different rules than MSW landfills.
-The Pollution Control Agency has suspended efforts to amend Minnesota's demolition landfill rules and instead is focusing on providing more consistency in implementing current rules.
-For more information: www.pca.state.mn.us/waste/swrules.html.
+For more information: Minnesota rules for hazardous waste, solid waste, and tanks.

 Salvaged wood typically is not graded to comply with building codes for construction.
 To be accepted by building inspectors for reuse, salvaged wood must be approved by an engineer for its specific load-bearing use in the construction project.

 Salvaged fixtures for the bathroom and lighting may be less resource-conserving than new fixtures.
 Striking the right balance between waste reduction vs. conservation often depends on the intended use of the salvaged item.

 Includes a listing of brokers, processors, and end users of construction and demolition wastes.
 Markets for shingles and gypsum wallboard (Sheetrock®) are being developed and may provide viable options in the future.

 Minnesota Materials Exchange